ismoz/dynlib/docs/design.md

 4. Freeze spec → codegen/JIT.

 ### Validation highlights
-- Unknown targets in remove.* → error (fail loud).
+- Unknown targets in remove.* → error (fail loud) to catch typos.
+- replace.* also requires target to exist (already enforced).
 - set.states/set.params can't create new keys; it is update-only. add.* can create new keys.
 - No assigning to aux inside events (events may read aux).
 - Dtype rules still enforced after mods.